DrewWeth/react-scaffold-generate/README.md

 Success wrote model component to src/components/Inventory/List.js
 ```

-Install dependencies used by react-scaffold-generator
+Install dependencies used by react-scaffold-generate
 ```
 # Used for form generation form UI and css
 npm install --save @rjsf/material-ui